-Nominations for the 2017 Sir Julius Vogel awards are now being accepted.
-The nomination period will close at 8.00 pm on 31 March 2017.
-The awards recognise excellence and achhievement in science fiction, fantasy, or horror works created by New Zealanders and New Zealand residents, and first published or released in the 2016 calendar year.
+The Science Fiction and Fantasy Association of New Zealand (SFFANZ) is pleased to announce nominations for the 2020 Sir Julius Vogel awards are open and nominations are now being accepted.
+The nomination period will close at 11.59 pm NZT on 31st March 2020.
+The awards recognise excellence and achievement in science fiction, fantasy, or horror works created by New Zealanders and New Zealand residents, and first published or released in the 2019 calendar year.

 Anyone can make a nomination and it is free!
-To make a nomination, go to http://www.sffanz.org.nz/sjv/sjvAwards.shtml and fill out the web-based nomination form.
+To make a nomination, fill out the web-based nomination form here.

 Get busy reading NZ authors and watching NZ movies to find work to nominate.
 We have a list of New Zealand works that may be eligible for nomination here.